Tutti

 As a photographer, you view life through your own personal lens.
 Perfecting your work and discovering your style as you explore life through your camera is crucial to reaching your full potential and becoming the professional photographer you want to be.
 However, taking the time to explore the work of others will allow you to see different perspectives and styles that you might wish to employ or emulate yourself.
 But where do you go to explore said work?

-Attending a photography exhibition in London is an excellent way to broaden your horizons and discover new work.
+Attending a photography exhibition in London is an excellent way to broaden your horizons, discover new work and see how others utilise composition, concepts and lighting.
 There are plenty of photography exhibitions in London to explore this spring.
 In this guide, we’ll take a look at 8 unmissable photography exhibitions in London that are happening now or right around the corner:

 6. Energy: Sparks from the Collection